theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![DextLabEx1](/images/1Homicide/dexEx1.png)

-The 3rd Room employs the use of an *Encodindg Multi Byte Charset GBK* through a directive configured on the Server side.
+The 3rd Room employs the use of an *Encoding Multi Byte Charset GBK* through a directive configured on the Server Side.
 The directive informs the Server that all information sent from the Client Side is *GBK Encoded*.

 The goal was to manipulate Url/Request, in order to create a character recognized by the *Charset Encoding GBK*, and to evade/cut the presence of the quotation mark: